-You can view these documents in the chart we created or in the pages that follow.
+The pages below, only describe the documents released prior to April 24, 2019.
+It is best to use the charts above to quickly search by keyword or topic.
 With each document, you will find a corresponding description, which briefly summarizes the key points raised, as well as commentary describing the relevance of the documents to the ongoing Roundup litigation.
 Only the August 2017 batch of documents contain the relevance information.
 Our commentary on the relevance of these documents may contain allegations cited in the Roundup litigation.
-These are allegations only, as the litigation is ongoing and there has not been any determination of guilt or liability.

-The Monsanto Papers are in chronological order within four categories:
+The Monsanto Papers below are in chronological order within four categories only:

 - Ghostwriting, Peer-Review & Retraction: pages one – four

 - Surfactants, Carcinogenicity & Testing: pages five – seven